“Where's the link to that policy again?” or “How do I access that document?”

 If you’re in ops or support, you've probably heard these questions more times than you can count.
 They seem minor, but they interrupt focus, break the momentum, and slow everyone down.
 That's where Slack knowledge base bots come in.
-They help you surface answers instantly, right inside conversations, so no one has to dig through folders or search for links.
+They let you instantly link knowledge base suggestions to Slack conversations, so no one has to dig through folders or search for links.

 By bringing the correct answers into Slack conversations, KB bots help you: